-Cerb (6.4) is a major feature update released on June 07, 2013.
+Cerb (6.4) is a feature upgrade released on June 07, 2013.
 It contains over 118 new features and improvements from community feedback.

 - Important Release Notes